• Home

 When people have a better understanding of how their government works, they’re more likely to be civically engaged citizens throughout their lives.
 But how do you engage kids in civics when they’re not even old enough to vote?
 One answer: games!

 There are many benefits to incorporating learning games in your lessons.
-Games encourage active participation and engagement.
-Students can practice critical thinking skills, problem solve through various scenarios and fun challenges, and explore different strategies for success.
+Games encourage active learning and engagement, allowing students to practice critical thinking skills, problem solve through various scenarios and fun challenges, and explore different strategies for success.
 And the best part is, kids love games!

 As part of our GameUp collection of free educational games, BrainPOP partnered with iCivics, a nonprofit civics learning game developer, to teach kids how government and political processes work. iCivics is also the cosponsor of Civic Learning Week, a movement to bring students, educators, policymakers, and leaders together for civic education across the nation.